kuhlaid/jocoknow/README.md

 # About this code

 This repository was started in August of 2024 and uses [Docusaurus 3](https://docusaurus.io), a modern static website generator.
-The idea behind the repository is to provide an knowledgebase guide into understanding and working with the JoCo publicly available data.
+The idea behind the repository is to provide a knowledgebase guide into understanding and working with the JoCo publicly available data.

 ## Why Docusaurus